 Excuse me but the Senator had nearly ten minutes.
 I am responding to what was said earlier.
 I am not going to sit here and listen to Fianna Fáil talk about putting the country first.

-I am sorry, a Chathaoirligh, several minutes were given there-----
+I am sorry.
+Several minutes were given there-----

 The Senator seems to be antagonising some people, so I am not able to support her.